Roofing Contractor in Industry, PA

 Serving Industry and the Surrounding Area

 Of Industry Borough's 674 occupied housing units, 88 percent are owner-occupied.
 Ownership means direct accountability.
 Owners carry the full cost of roof maintenance themselves, and a deteriorating system affects both livability and what a property will command at resale, with no landlord to absorb those costs.
-Platinum covers Industry as part of its western Beaver County service territory, with full details at the Beaver Falls, PA.
+Platinum covers Industry as part of its western Beaver County service territory, with full details at the Our Beaver Falls, PA roofing services.

 Housing structures in Industry have a median build year of 1965, placing the average roof at roughly 61 years old in 2026.
 That age alone warrants a close look.
 Asphalt shingles common on 1960s tract homes were typically rated for 20 to 25 years, meaning many of these roofs have already been through one or more replacement cycles and the substrates beneath them may have accumulated damage the surface layer hides.
 Platinum recommends that any homeowner with a pre-1980 home in Industry schedule a free in-person inspection before the next heating season begins.